ProgrammingHero1/tourism-or-delivery-related-website/task_description.md

 6. Clean and organized Code.
 Organize components and add comments when needed
 7. Add a loading spinner on the home page, if data is loading a spinner will be displayed.
 8. use .env file to hide db user and password and also use .gitignore file
+9. At the time of placing an order, the order will have a pending status.
+On the admin: Manage orders page, an admin will be able to update the status of the order as approved.
+This could be a simple button to update the pending status.

 ### Optional:
-1. At the time of placing an order, the order will have a pending status.
-On the admin: Manage orders page, an admin will be able to update the status of the order as approved.
+1. Implement a complete update experience for the admin.
+It could be a modal or a new route to update every field of the order including the status.
+You can have multiple staus there.
+For example, pending, approved, rejected, etc.
 2. Try to use a better looking confirmation dialogue other than the browser's default confirm.
 3. On the `add a service` page, try to implement direct image upload from your computer.
 This image can be hosted on third part image hosting like imgbb or directly to mongodb
 4. Add some mouseover animation while taking the mouse on the services/items card